Twistlock: Mechanism

 Some twistlocks have built-in levers or mechanisms, while simpler versions require tools for installation or removal.
-Some twistlocks are permanently installed (e.g. on the decks of container ships or on the beds of semi-trailers), while others are temporarily installed and removed as needed, for instance to stack containers securely on ships, or in storage yards.
+Some twistlocks are permanently installed (e.g., on the decks of container ships or on the beds of semi-trailers), while others are temporarily installed and removed as needed, for instance to stack containers securely on ships, or in storage yards.

 Applications

-Special types of twistlocks are also used in double-stack rail transport to secure the lower stack container with the upper one.
+Double male twistlocks (midlocks) are also used to lock two stacked containers vertically, for example in double-stack rail transport or on well cars.